Frequently Asked Questions

 Here is what worked for us:

-- Download the file into an iPad, using a browser or e-mail program.
+- Download the file into an iPad or iPhone, using a browser or e-mail program.
+(If you use iCloud, putting the file in an iCloud Drive folder automatically makes it available in your iOS device.)

 - In the *Files* app, tap the .puz file icon.